 These are the follow-up questions that usually decide whether a Subway order is a safer choice, a better-swap moment, or something to ask about after eating.

-Can I eat Subway while pregnant if it's toasted? expand_more
+Can I eat a toasted Subway sandwich while pregnant? expand_more

 Can I eat Subway tuna while pregnant? expand_more